Novident/novident-nodes/README.md

 1. Always validate with `canMoveTo()` before `moveTo()`.
 2. Use `notify(propagate: true)` only when you need update different parts of the Tree at the same time.
 3. Prefer `jumpToParent()` over manual owner traversal.
-4. Prefer using `followStandardValidations` with `true` in the methods that are responsible for inserting nodes.

 ## Packages that uses **Novident Nodes** package: